hgcl/clara-le/pages/learning/data-viz-2-introduction.md

 ### Text v. data visualization

 > When should data be visualized, and when is text enough?
-In short, if something can be expressed just as clearly or even more clearly in words, visualization is unnecessary—sometimes even couterproductive. (p.
+In short, if something can be expressed just as clearly or even more clearly in words, visualization is unnecessary — sometimes even couterproductive. (p.
 29)

 ### Golden rule